Home Loan Guide

 Your Home Loan Action Plan

-• Save for Down Payment: Aim for at least 20% to get the best rates and avoid PMI.
+- ✓Save for a Down Payment: Aim for at least 20% to avoid PMI and get the best rates.